jrpacha/240032-practice-4.2-plane-stress-on-triangles/README.md

-# 240034 Practices 4.1 and 4.2

-### P4.1 - One triangle element: Plane stress example
-### P4.2 - Triangle mesh: Plane stress example
+# 240034 Practice 4.2.
+Triangle mesh: Plane stress example

 You can find the session's guide ---together with other extra material files---, at Toni Susin's 'Numerical Factory',